 If you’re receiving Social Security benefits you’ll likely be automatically enrolled in Medicare Part A and Part B. Discover how these benefits work together and whether they’ll cover all your health needs.

 In some cases, yes.

 If you’re already getting benefits from Social Security or the Railroad Retirement Board (RRB), you’ll automatically be enrolled in both Part A and Part B starting the first day of the month you turn 65.
-If your birthday is on the first day of the month, Part A and Part B will start the first day of the prior month.
+If your birthday is on the first day of the month, Part A and Part B will start on the first day of the prior month.

 If you’re under 65 and have a disability, you’ll automatically get Part A and Part B after you get disability benefits from Social Security or certain disability benefits from the RRB for 24 months.

 Social Security benefits provide partial replacement income if you’re a qualified retiree or disabled person, as well as for spouses, children, and survivors.
 The amount that you receive is determined by the Social Security Administration.

 Medicare is a United States federal health insurance program that reduces the cost of healthcare services.
 Medicare plans cover people age 65 or older, younger people who meet eligibility requirements, and individuals with certain diseases.

 Although the Centers for Medicare & Medicaid Services (CMS) is the agency in charge of the Medicare program, Social Security processes your application for Original Medicare (Part A and Part B).

 You are eligible for premium-free Medicare Part A if you are age 65 or older and you or your spouse earned 40 credits or worked and paid FICA taxes for at least ten years.